hehrich/automated-twin-tracking/README.md

 # Crystallographic Twins Identification Tool using OVITO
 ## Overview
 This tool is designed to automate the identification, time-tracking and validation of crystallographic twins within crystal structures using OVITO.
 The tool is divided into two parts.
-`Identification_and_tracking.py` finds, connects and tracks suspected twin boundaries. `Validate_Findings.py` validates the findings from the previous part.
+`Identification_and_tracking.py` finds, connects and tracks suspected twins. `Validate_Findings.py` validates the findings from the previous part.
 The Python script provided here streamlines the process, making it efficient and easy to use.

 ## Features